 2. Preheat oven to 350°F (177°C).
 Spray donut pan with non-stick spray.
 Set aside.

-3. Make the donuts: Whisk the flour, baking soda, baking powder, cinnamon, pumpkin pie spice, and salt together in a large bowl.
+3. Make the apple cider donuts: Whisk the flour, baking soda, baking powder, cinnamon, pumpkin pie spice, and salt together in a large bowl.
 Set aside.

 4. Whisk the melted butter, egg, brown sugar, granulated sugar, milk, and vanilla extract together.
 After that, pour into the dry ingredients, add the reduced apple cider, and whisk everything together until smooth and combined.
 The batter will be slightly thick.